titoBouzout/solid-windowed/readme.md

 ## Usage

-Use in the same way as a solid `For` https://www.solidjs.com/docs/latest/api#%3Cfor%3E
+Use in the same way as a solid `For`.
+Please see: https://www.solidjs.com/docs/latest/api

 ```jsx
 import Windowed from 'solid-windowed'